glasnt/talks/2016_05_PHPTek_Hats/slides.md

 Note:
 We do a lot of stuff in FOSS

+personally, I have commits in rails, docker, openstack

+i have public work projects

+i have edits on other smaller projects

+these are sometimes rewarded

 Code contributions for profit

 Openstack Summit Vancouver May 2015 -- Free Ticket